 Why Doctors and Midwives love the BirthRite stool

 Care providers around the globe appreciate the BirthRite seat as an option that takes into consideration the interests and needs of the mother-baby dyad while also allowing unobstructed views and access during second and third stages of labor.
-Some providers have even found it more comfortable to support the dyad on a birth stool (while kneeling, sitting on a low chair, or squatting) than in an obstetric bed, which can require stooping and bending from the doctor or midwife.
-When intervention during birth is necessary, midwives and doctors have successfully found the ability to manage the following for their clients/patients on the BirthRite stool:
+When intervention during birth is necessary, providers can manage the following for their clients/patients on the BirthRite stool:

 - births of large babies,